 Life in the busy city can sometimes be exhausting, full of noise, stress and constantly rushing everywhere.
 Sometimes you need to take a break from the unrelenting pace of urban life in Paris to slow down, be peaceful and be mindful of yourself and those around you.
 These five different places to relax in Paris will allow you to reconnect with yourself, reconnect with nature and to truly relax.

 The best way to remove yourself and bliss out for an hour is definitely meditation.
 Qee offers guided meditation classes that focus on breathing, posture and mindfulness.
-These classes should help you go about your daily life more peacefully and to be more aware of yourself and others.
+These classes should help you go about your daily life more peacefully and become more aware of yourself and others.
 They also offers meditation classes for children, as well as regular yoga and pilates classes.

 Classes are three times a week in the 9th arrondissement, the Bois de Boulogne and Levallois.